verybadsoldier/FanControl.PowerShell/README.md

 This is a plugin for FanControl that can run custom PowerShell scripts to retrieve data and to send control commands.
 The plugin is customizable by defining PowerShell script files that are executed everytime a sensor has is to be retrieved or a control action is executed.

 My use case for developing this was to connect FanControl to my home automation system.
 I wanted the fans to spin at full speed when nobody is at home.
 So I can have a virtual temperature sensor with this plugin that reports a high temperature when nobody is at home so the fans will spin up.
+Is there a use case for anybody else?
+Well, I don't know actually.

 ## Requirements